spacetelescope/imexam/docs/imexam/example3.rst

 ::

-    ds9.save_regions('badstars.reg')
+    viewer.save_regions('badstars.reg')

-Here is what the saved region file looks like, you can choose to import this file into any future DS9 display of the same image using the ds9.load_regions() method.
+Here is what the saved region file looks like, you can choose to import this file into any future DS9 display of the same image using the viewer.load_regions() method.
 You might also want to parse the file to save just the location and comment information in a separate text file.

 ::